mongodb-js/compass-metrics/README.md

 - `lib` compiled version of your components (plain javascript instead of `jsx`) and styles (`css` instead of `less`).
 Never change anything here as this entire folder gets automatically created and overwritten.
-- `src` components, actions and stores source code, as well as style files.
+- `src` components, redux reducers+action creators and stores source code, as well as style files.
 This is the place to implement your own components. `npm run compile` will use `./src` as input and create `./lib`.
-- `stories` stories for react-storybook.
-You can add as many story files as you like, they are automatically added to storybook.
 - `test` implement your tests here, and name the files `*.test.js`.

 ## License